cockytrumpet/Team4/SQL_TESTING.md

 __Test:__ see test 3 in the tests section.
 <br>

-#### 4. Retrieve all resources from the resources table (get_resources)
+#### 4. Retrieve all resources from the resources table
 __Name:__ get_resources
 <br>
-__Description:__ This is a method that allows a user to search for resources by either resource title or associated tag title.
+__Description:__ This is a method that returns all resources and their associated attributes and associated tags information from the back-end to render on the front-end.
 <br>
-__Parameters:__ The method requires a database connection and a list of words that the user is searching for from the front-end.
+__Parameters:__ The method requires a database connection.
 <br>
 __Return Values:__ The return value is an array of resources and their associated tag information from the joined tags and resources tables.
 <br>